yutee/altschool-cloud-exercises/live-class-assignment2/assignment2.md

 #### Solutions

-Successfully installed Apache web server on my Ubuntu LTS 22.04 and hosting a lightweight javascript app on it.
+Successfully installed Apache web server on my Ubuntu LTS 22.04 and hosted a lightweight javascript app on it.

 These are the steps I took and the commands I used during the process.